Anashost/MY-HA-DASH/README.md

 - Go to your dashboard add card then choose **Manual**.
 - copy/paste the code below.
+- in this card use the (for rooms) sensor from step .4 to avoid errors.
 - there is lines of code between "////////", this code just make empty lines, but is needed for the layout so keep them.
 - remove these marks "////////" after you copy/paste the code.
 - replace entities like: Lights, lights count, groups, temperature sensors, etc.. with your own entities.